nicbou/timeline-old/schemas.md

 - `mixin:file`
 - `mixin:preview`
 - `mixin:media`
-- `mixin:coordinates`: The file's geolocation, if available
+- `mixin:location`: The file's geolocation, if available
 - `backup_date`: The date on which a backup created this entry

 ### file.text